nyalavarthi/react-cognito/api-infra/README.md

-# WSX services Infrastructure project
+# Infrastructure project

-This project creates following AWS resources in your existing VPC,  follow the file WSX/environment-config.ts and update your VPC and Subnet, Cognito pool id information accordingly.
+This project creates following AWS resources in your existing VPC,  follow the file react-cognito/environment-config.ts and update your VPC and Subnet, Cognito pool id information accordingly.

 1. Amazon API Gateway